mhki/Twiiter-Clone/README.md

  ~A tweeter, can update a tweet in case the tweeter mispelled it

- ~A tweeter, can delete a tweet
+ ~A tweeter, can delete a tweet.